nickw1/openpanos/openpanos-client/src/README.md

 		byId: , // ... returns metadata of a panorama with a given ID
 		nearest: , // ... finds the nearest panorama to a given lat/lon
 		panoImg: , // ... returns the actual image of a panorama with a given ID
-		panoImgResized: , // ... returns the panorama image resized to a given pxiel width (optional)
+		panoImgResized: , // ... returns the panorama image resized to a given pixel width (optional)
 		geojson: , // returns GeoJSON of all routes (such as OSM ways) within a given bounding box
 		nearby: , // returns panoramas near to a given panorama }